Use Two-factor authentication to comply with GDPR

 The implications and costs of non-compliance can be substantial — up to 4% of annual global turnover or €20 Million, whichever is greater.
 They are also obliged to report all breaches within 72 hours, risking significant brand damage in return.

-ENISA Guidelines to Comply with GDPR
+ENISA Guidelines for GDPR Compliance

 ENISA’s study on how to adopt organizational and technical security measures in order to achieve compliance with GDPR, makes use of a risk-based approach to define the appropriate measures in different areas.